There’s a lot of hype at the moment around clean eating and the popular plant based diet, mostly positive, but some of it negative.

 When you say to yourself “I can’t ever have this food again”, whatever it may be, you will immediately crave it.
 With the 10% leeway this isn’t an issue.
 And, as your body gets healthier, you will find these cravings more than likely disappear anyway.

 6. SUGAR CRAVINGS

-We all crave something sweet every now and then, it’s only natural (especially if we are stressed or tired) so don’t beat yourself up over it; the body simply wants to find the quickest and easiest way to fuel itself for instant energy, and so it craves the instant gratification of SUGAR.
+We all crave something sweet every now and then, it’s only natural (especially if we are stressed or tired), so don’t beat yourself up over it.
+The body simply wants to find the quickest and easiest way to fuel itself for instant energy, and so it craves the instant gratification of SUGAR!

-Giving in to this temptation does make you feel better in the short term sure, but in the long term – not so good.
-Giving in to sugar cravings just sets you up on a cycle of a high, then the inevitable crash – and it’s this fluctuating blood sugar that leads to the belly fat storage that most of us desperately want to avoid.
+Giving in to this temptation does make you feel better in the short term, sure.
+But, in the long term, not so good.
+Giving in to sugar cravings just sets you up on a cycle of a high, then the inevitable crash.
+And, it’s this fluctuating blood sugar that leads to the belly fat storage that most of us desperately want to avoid.

 Yes, you CAN eat chocolate!

-You can even make your own sugar free chocolate with Xylitol, cacao powder and coconut oil; this also kills sugar cravings and is a real treat at the same time, plus you can add nuts, seeds and dried fruits for variety.
+You can even make your own sugar free chocolate with Xylitol, cacao powder and coconut oil.
+This also kills sugar cravings, and is a real treat at the same time.
+You can also add nuts, seeds and dried fruits for variety.

 7. FOOD COMBINING FOR SATIETY

 Learning how to combine foods properly will be of massive benefit to you if you would like long term success with clean eating.
 Foods high in protein should be combined with low GI carbohydrates, a little fat, and some lightly steamed or stir-fried vegetables for a well-rounded nutrient profile.

 Eat LOTS of quinoa!